policygenius/reform/README.md

 ## Agnosticism: Mapping Data

-Reform doesn't really know whether it's working with a PORO, an `ActiveRecord` instance or a `Sequel` row.
+ReformOneTwoSix doesn't really know whether it's working with a PORO, an `ActiveRecord` instance or a `Sequel` row.

 When rendering the form, reform calls readers on the decorated model to retrieve the field data (`Song#title`, `Song#length`).

 When syncing a submitted form, the same happens using writers.
-Reform simply calls `Song#title=(value)`.
+ReformOneTwoSix simply calls `Song#title=(value)`.
 No knowledge is required about the underlying database layer.

-The same applies to saving: Reform will call `#save` on the main model and nested models.
+The same applies to saving: ReformOneTwoSix will call `#save` on the main model and nested models.

 Nesting forms only requires readers for the nested properties as `Album#songs`.

 ## Rails Integration

-Check out [@gogogarret](https://twitter.com/GoGoGarrett/)'s [sample Rails app](https://github.com/gogogarrett/reform_example) using Reform.
+Check out [@gogogarret](https://twitter.com/GoGoGarrett/)'s [sample Rails app](https://github.com/gogogarrett/reform_example) using ReformOneTwoSix.

-Rails and Reform work together out-of-the-box.
+Rails and ReformOneTwoSix work together out-of-the-box.

 However, you should know about two things.

 1. In case you explicitely _don't_ want to have automatic support for `ActiveRecord` and form builder: `require reform/form`, only.
 2. In some setups around Rails 4 the `Form::ActiveRecord` module is not loaded properly, usually triggering a `NoMethodError` saying `undefined method 'model'`.
-If that happened to you, `require 'reform/rails'` manually at the bottom of your `config/application.rb`.
+If that happened to you, `require 'reform_one_two_six/rails'` manually at the bottom of your `config/application.rb`.

 ## ActiveRecord Compatibility

-Reform provides the following `ActiveRecord` specific features.
+ReformOneTwoSix provides the following `ActiveRecord` specific features.
 They're mixed in automatically in a Rails/AR setup.

  * Uniqueness validations.
 Use `validates_uniqueness_of` in your form.